Skills4EOSC-Network/CCs/Skills4EOSC_CC_Node_X/Node_X_template.md

 - Catalogue management and editing

 ## Resources
-Articles, presentations on the [Zenodo ICDI page](https://zenodo.org/icdi)
+Articles, presentations on the [Zenodo ICDI page](https://zenodo.org/node-name)

 ## Operational Tools
 - Dedicated workplace
 - Video conference service

 ## Is part of EOSC Ecosystem?
-ICDI is the Italian Mandated organization in the EOSC-A.
+<Node-name>> is the .....
+Mandated organization in the EOSC-A.